utsaslab/rustfs/README.md

 The goal of RustFS is to build a new user-space file system for NVMe SSDs that gets performance similar to an in-kernel file system.
 RustFS will be written in Rust, taking advantage of the high-level features offered by Rust.

+**WORK IN PROGRESS: ONLY SUPPORT SPDK 18.07 RELEASE AND RUST nightly-2019-01-11**

 ## Committers
 1. [Zeyuan Hu (xxks-kkk)](http://github.com/xxks-kkk)
 3. [Vijay Chidambaram (vijay03)](https://github.com/vijay03)